 Every business looks at material costs and whether they have sufficient space to store inventory, but it’s important to leave room for growth in every decision.
 One of the nice things about foam is that the components arrive to your distribution center and are stored in their liquid form, easily contained in 55-gallon drums.
 Two drums of liquid polyurethane components, using minimal storage space, are equal to about a truckload of processed packaging material.

-® system keeps your line running smoothly and efficiently, allowing for the creation of foam packaging products as part of your manufacturing site’s normal production line.
-Even if you change what your line is producing the foam system easily adapts because it expands to create the perfect packaging material
+Our Instapak® system keeps your line running smoothly and efficiently, allowing for the creation of foam packaging products as part of your manufacturing site’s normal production line.
+Even if you change what your line is producing the foam system easily adapts because it expands to create the perfect packaging material.

 It’s probably not the first thought that comes to mind when you see foam packaging, but it does contribute to overall sustainability in business.
 Beyond the immediate savings that foam offers in cutting material costs, the packaging itself is durable enough for repeated use.
 Shipping items between locations for returns is an excellent way for B2B relationships to save money every time they reuse the foam packaging.
 There are quite a few companies already putting the idea of reuse into practice; a simple inspection of the packaging materials to determine it has maintained its quality standard gets sent back to their supplier for use in future shipments.